Priapos1004/IMP-utils/readme_files/plotting.md

 ### path parameters

-- RAW_DATA_PATH: location of the csv file with the data
+- RAW_DATA_PATH: location of the csv/excel file with the data
+  - `string` e.g. "raw_data.csv" or "raw_data.xlsx"

-- RESIDUAL_PLOT_PATH: location for the png of the plot
+- LINEAR_PLOT_PATH: location for the png of the plot
+  - `string` e.g. "plot.png"

 ### column name parameters

 - LINEAR_PLOT_X_COLUMN: column name of column with x values
+  - `string` e.g. "L"

 - LINEAR_PLOT_X_ERROR_COLUMN: column name of column with errors of x values
+  - `string` e.g. "u_L"
+  - **NOTE:** use an empty string "" to provide no error column for the x-values

+- LINEAR_PLOT_Y_COLUMN:
-- LINEAR_PLOT_Y_COLUMN: column name of column with y values
+  - column name of column with y values
+    - `string` e.g. "f"

+- LINEAR_PLOT_Y_ERROR_COLUMN:
-- LINEAR_PLOT_Y_ERROR_COLUMN: column name of column with errors of y values
+  - column name of column with errors of y values
+    - `string` e.g. "u_f"
+  - **NOTE:** use an empty string "" to provide no error column for the y-values

 ### plot legend parameters

 - LINEAR_PLOT_TITLE: title
+  - `string` e.g. "f(L)-Diagramm"
+  - **NOTE:** use an empty string "" if there shall be no title for this plot

 - LINEAR_PLOT_XLABEL: label of x axes
+  - `string` e.g. "Länge L in m"
+  - **NOTE:** use an empty string "" if there shall be no label for this axes

 - LINEAR_PLOT_YLABEL: label of y axes
+  - `string` e.g. "Frequenz f in Hz"
+  - **NOTE:** use an empty string "" if there shall be no label for this axes

 - LINEAR_PLOT_XTICKS_NUMBER: number of ticks on x axes *(has sometimes to be adjusted a bit for a better laylout)*
+  - `integer`

 ### function parameter

 - LINEAR_PLOT_INTERCEPT_ZERO: True (linear model with intercept zero - y=m\*x) or False (linear model - y=m\*x+n)
+  - `boolean`

 ### INFO

 The residual plot represents the residuals *(actual_y_value − predicted_y_value)* of the linear function mentioned in [linear-plot](#linear-plot-info).

+You can only use one set of y-values and not multiple like in linear-plot.

 ### example plot